datopian/client-gift-api-work/README.md

 - DATABASE_URL=postgresql://... - Postgres database URL
 - GOOGLE_APPLICATION_CREDENTIALS - JSON credentials file for Google Cloud service user with bucket and storage object read access to the GIFT portal Giftless server's files
 - BUCKET_NAME - Google Cloud Storage bucket for GIFT portal's Giftless server

-- DATASETS_DIR - the working directory for datapackage-pipelines used for importing datasets
+Datapackage pipelines are dynamically set up in the `pipelines` directory - a subdirectory for each pipeline.
+It could be useful to mount this directory out of a docker container.

 Babbage model JSON files define the babbage cube for each dataset.
-These are written to and read from the `models` directory.
-These should persist, so make sure to mount this directory out of the container if running in Docker.
+These are written to and read from the `models` directory. ***These should persist, so make sure to mount this directory out of the container if running in Docker.***

 ## Development setup